StoryBeeBooks/cangrant/PRE_SUBMISSION_CHECKLIST.md

 - Environmental initiatives
 - Arts and culture programs

-WHY CANGRANT?
+WHY My-Grants?
 Finding government funding shouldn't be complicated.
 We've simplified the grant discovery process, bringing all Canadian funding opportunities into one easy-to-use app.

-Download CanGrant today and unlock funding opportunities for your business!
+Download My-Grants today and unlock funding opportunities for your business!

 ---
 Privacy: We respect your privacy.
 Your data is stored securely and never shared with third parties.
 Read our full privacy policy at [YOUR_PRIVACY_URL]

 Support: Questions or feedback?
-Contact us at support@cangrant.ca
+Contact us at support@My-Grants.ca
 ```

 ### 9. Prepare Marketing Materials